You Made it!

 The Results Will Smack You In The Face

-Now I didn’t have access to these execs’ analytics such as impressions and engagement, but here's what the public data revealed about their LinkedIn presence:
+Now I didn’t have access to these execs’ personal analytics like impressions and engagement, but here's what the public data revealed about their LinkedIn presence:

 The data reveals an absolutely massive opportunity for live entertainment execs right now.

-Over half (55%) have under 3K followers - essentially invisible - while only 6% have reached meaningful industry reach with 10K+ followers.
+Over half (55%) have under 3K followers - essentially invisible - whilst only 8% have reached meaningful industry reach with 10K+ followers.

 But here's where it gets even more interesting: 76% of entertainment executives are posting so infrequently they're missing huge opportunities to build influence.